neo4j-contrib/py2neo/book/index.rst

 The following versions of Python and Neo4j are supported:

-- Python 2.7 / 3.3 / 3.4 / 3.5 / 3.6 / 3.7-dev
+- Python 2.7 / 3.4 / 3.5 / 3.6 / 3.7-dev / PyPy
 - Neo4j 3.0 / 3.1 / 3.2 / 3.3 / 3.4 (the latest point release of each version is recommended)

-Note also that Py2neo is developed and tested exclusively under **Linux** using standard CPython distributions.
+Note also that Py2neo is developed and tested under **Linux** using standard CPython distributions.
 While other operating systems and Python distributions may work, support for these is not available.